 PART 1.
 SCHOOL

 Since I can remember I have always been passionately curious and loved learning.
 I was happy enough to have crazy teachers (in a good geekish sense of the word) and thus brain challenges were never in deficit when it came to my schooling.

-I think it was around 6 that my determinate path to the Geeks kingdom started.
+I think it was around 6 that my steady walk on the path to the Geeks kingdom started.
 It was around that time that I started playing chess and biting my own records in Tetris.
-At 7 these 2 welcomed math exercise books to their cosy company of “Kate’s leisures”.
-The list of my daily routines looked something like this: football with guys, chess party with a grandfather, lunch on the tree with a Tetris in one hand and the math book in the other.
+At 7 these 2 welcomed math exercise books to their cosy company of “Kate’s leisure activities”.
+The list of my daily routines looked something like this: football with guys, chess party with a grandfather, lunch on the tree with a Tetris in one hand, and the math book in the other.

 So back to these “good crazy” teachers of mine, I owe a special “thank you” to my Computer class teacher.
-To give you some context, I did start my school in the early 90s in Russia, considerably far from a technology forward Moscow area.
-Thus having a computer science class on the school program was already a rare thing in and of itself.
-And to get the Numeric systems, Algorithms basics, Database logic and Pascal programming on the curricula was definitely an advanced level of crazy good.
-So my lucky encounter with the computer is dated back to1995 (and there goes the 3rd number from the title).
+To give you some context, I did start my school in the early 90s in Russia, considerably far from a technology forward Moscow.
+Thus having a computer science class as a part of the school program was already a rare thing in and of itself.
+And to get the Numeric systems, Algorithms basics, Database logic, and Pascal programming on the curricula was definitely an advanced level of good crazy.
+So my lucky encounter with the computer dates back to 1995 (and there goes the 3rd number from the title).
 And for those of you, young folks, back then we were talking MS DOS and Pentium 1 (which is, for the reference, not even 1/10 of current mobile phone power) :)) So my brain was early on wired for the 21th-century digital OS world.